binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/cd7d911a85e9b5b3ecc5599ec57364ce.png" width="640">

- * Congratulations you can now start interacting with the Dapp or DeFi platforms and confirming all transactions securely from the safety of your Infinity Wallet
+ * Congratulations you can now start interacting with the Dapp or DeFi platform and confirming all transactions securely from the safety of your Infinity Wallet

 <img src="https://i.gyazo.com/6baf460684f5963333b981343134e3be.png" width="640">